resurrexit/resurrexit.github.io/_posts/2016-07-26-debugging-failed-undercloud-re-installs.markdown

 #### Step 2: Forming a hypothesis

 As we can see, the install aborted in the post-configure phase because we still have ports that have an IP allocation from the subnet that needs to be cleaned up.
-If we can do the clean-up now, then we can move on to re-running the undercloud install.

 Commands like `nova list` and `neutron net-list` aren't responding.
 This is a problem, since we'll need Neutron to respond.
 Is it the same problem we encountered before?
 If it is, then we know that this is because Keystone is down or not responding properly.
 Let's try running a